Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/shadows.rst

    can be found inside the :menuselection:`Render Settings panel --> Shadow tab`.

    This light threshold does not take the light shape into account and may not suit every case.
-That is why we provide a per-lamp override where you can just set the cut off distance (:menuselection:`Light Properties Panel --> Light --> Custom Distance`).
+That is why we provide a per-light override where you can just set the cut off distance (:menuselection:`Light Properties Panel --> Light --> Custom Distance`).